Fairbanks, Alaska

-Fairbanks is home to the University of Alaska Fairbanks, the founding campus of the University of Alaska system.
+Fairbanks is home to the University of Alaska Fairbanks, the founding campus of the University of Alaska system, established in 1917.
+Fairbanks International Airport is located 3 mi southwest of the central business district of the city.

 History

-Native American presence
+Alaska Native presence

-Athabascan peoples have used the area for thousands of years, although there is no known permanent Alaska Native settlement at the site of Fairbanks.
+Athabascan peoples have lived on, traveled through, and stewarded the land of the Fairbanks area for thousands of years.
+Fairbanks continues to benefit from the leadership and influence of people from Athabascan and other Alaska Native communities.

 An archaeological site excavated on the grounds of the University of Alaska Fairbanks uncovered a Native camp about 3,500 years old, with older remains found at deeper levels.
-From evidence gathered at the site, archaeologists surmise that Native activities in the area were limited to seasonal hunting and fishing as frigid temperatures precluded berry gathering.
+From evidence gathered at the site, archaeologists surmise that Native activities in the area included seasonal hunting and fishing.
 In addition, archaeological sites on the grounds of nearby Fort Wainwright date back well over 10,000 years.
 Arrowheads excavated from the University of Alaska Fairbanks site matched similar items found in Asia, providing some of the first evidence that humans arrived in North America via the Bering Strait land bridge in deep antiquity.